 - Partner's name

 - Was any of the specimen lost during the collection?
 Yes/No

 Female Fertility Testing

 Women will undergo a hormone evaluation as well as an evaluation of the uterus and fallopian tubes.

-Hormone levels are checked in the blood between days 2-4 of the menstrual cycle.
+We check your blood hormone levels between days 2-4 of the menstrual cycle.
 In women who do not have regular menstrual cycles, this testing can be done at any time.
-Among the hormones which may be evaluated are:
+We evaluate the following: